Mnemon1k/Account-generation-app--demo-/README.md

 ## App pages:

-Main function is creation of new account, server use Selenium to run the browser, create account, verify email, create entity on Coinlist, fill a lot of forms and get verification link from QR code.
+Main function is creation of new account, server use Selenium to run the browser, create account, verify email, create entity on CL exchange, fill a lot of forms and get verification link from QR code.

 For this you need email and proxy, witch you can add on related pages.